mizutanilab/BluetoothDialsRS232C/README.md

 <IMG alt=overall src="pics/rubberBumpons.png"><BR>

 ## Variations
 A portable model with a battery charging circuit.
 Its size is about 95 x 65 x 35 mm.
-This model is equipped with wood knobs (we purchased them as guitar knobs) to improve the usability.
+Wood knobs are for the better usability.
+We purchased them as guitar knobs.
 <IMG alt=overall src="pics/portableModel.png"><BR><br>
-This is a wired connection model used for one of our laptop PCs, because we have troubles with the Bluetooth interface of that PC.
+This is a wired connection model used for one of our laptop PCs.
+The Bluetooth interface of that PC is troublesome, so the USB is rather straight forward in that case.
 It's equipped with both of Bluetooth and USB interfaces.
-The USB interface is connected to the UART TX line of the MCU using a FT234XD interface module.
+The micro USB connector is connected to the UART TX line of the MCU using a FT234XD module.
 <IMG alt=overall src="pics/usbModel.png"><BR>